ecoacoustics/website/content/resources/registry/publishing/_index.md

 ## Why publish your recognizer?

-Publishing your recognizer can be your way to contribute to open science and help the development of ecoacoustics as a tool for conservation.
+Publishing your recognizer can be a valuable to contribute to open science and help the development of ecoacoustics as a tool for conservation.
-By sharing your work and making it publicly available you allow others in the scientific community to benefit from and build upon your research.
+By sharing your work and making it publicly available, you will promote reproable science enabling others in the scientific community to benefit from and build upon your research.
-We highly appreciate and value your contributions! reproable science, and FINDable data.
+We highly appreciate and value your efforts making your data FINDable!

 ## What is GitHub and why is it great for this purpose?

 Git is a version control tool for code and text.
 Git allows you to track changes, collaborate with others, and manage different versions of your work.
 GitHub provides a web-based social platform for hosting and sharing Git repositories.
 GitHub is a popular way to share scientific work and is free for most of the features we need.
 You can read more about git and its uses from [GitHub documentation page](https://docs.github.com/en/get-started/using-git/about-git).

 ### Version Control